Sluzhba Bezpeky: Background

-The Ukrainian resistance security police (SB) was established in 1940 by S. Bandera and Stepan Lenkavsky, and performed the role of a secret service and counter-intelligence agency within Bandera's faction of the Organisation of Ukrainian Nationalists (OUN).
+The Ukrainian resistance security police (SB) was established in 1940 by Stepan Bandera and Stepan Lenkavskyi, and performed the role of a secret service and counter-intelligence agency within Bandera's faction of the Organisation of Ukrainian Nationalists (OUN).
 The first security police commander was Mykola Lebed.

 According to the plans adopted in November 1942 at the "Military conference of OUN(B)", an intelligence and counter-intelligence service (SB) and military gendarmerie were developed.
 The OUN(B) already had an SB which was set up in 1941 under the command of Mykola Arsenych.
 On the orders of Dmytro Klyachkivsky, the UPA established "revolutionary tribunals" and military courts, which meted out death sentences for persons over the age of 17.
 The Military gendarmerie of UPA was established in June 1943.
 Its activities from 1943 included arrests (and in some cases elimination) of suspected "Soviet agents", as well as the disarming of German Shuma policemen.
 They were also involved in clashes with Poles and OUN(M) units.

 By end of 1943 there were established disciplinary companies and even a disciplinary camp named "Centaur" near the village of Velyka Stydynya in Polissya which were directly under SB command.
 From 1944 the military gendarmerie acted as an independent authority, although still under SB orders.
 Most activities in late 1944 were targeted to handle desertion from UPA and mobilization for the UPA.
 Measures included the death sentence, usually by hanging.
 From November 1944 to May 1945, 240 persons were executed for "unwillingness to join the UPA".
 Due to heavy losses, and significant shortage of UPA manpower, the military gendarmerie was liquidated in April 1945.

 As regards to the UPA-SB, one of the OUN(M) commanders stated that "it's hard to make the distinction where the UPA ended and OUN begins under Bandera…".
 In 1941-42 OUN SB activities mainly targeting the "internal threat" – namely that of OUN(B) political opponents (mainly from Melnyk wing of OUN) and those "who act against party line" – for instance one of former OUN(B) military detachment commander which against general directives of Second OUN(B) Conference commenced military action against Germans in late 1942 and as a result was executed on SB order.
 From its establishment the SB became a responsible authority for intelligence and counter-intelligence actions – however, numerous attempts to infiltrate agents into the Soviet partisan detachments has very limited success.
 They had more success in infiltrating Polish groups.
 For instance at one of the SB report for beginning of September 1943 mentioned "during reporting period (1-10 Sept) 17 Polish families liquidated (58 persons) … Area in generally clean.
 There no pure-breed Poles.
 Issues of mixed families under resolving"; At same time actions against "internal threat" were not halted – all absorbed non OUN(B) military formation and especially their commanders has own "SB-Angels with hanging wire in hands."
 Such terror also not excluded SB and UPA itself – only in one military area were liquidated several units of SB and almost 70 insurgents.